mifthulyn07/tfidf-and-cosine-similarity/README.md

 # TF-IDF and Cosine Similarity #
-This repository is part of the code I have explained through my Medium articles.
-It contains my learning journey in programming, starting from 2019 to the present.
+This repository is part of the code I have explained through my Medium articles about TF-IDF and Cosine Similarity Algorithm.

 For a detailed explanation of the code and concepts, please refer to my Medium articles: